lwrightqa/Portfolio/README.md

 Est a lectus varius rhoncus faucibus volutpat taciti elit.
 [Certificate Link](https://www.certificate.com)

-## Work Samples
+## Work Samples :bookmark:

 ### Test Cases in TestRail
    *
    *

-### Bug Reports and in Jira
+### Bug Reports in Jira
    *
    *

-## Upskilling Resources
+## Upskilling Resources :brain:

-Other sources of info I use to stay up-to-date and competent in QA.
+Other sources of info I've used to learn new skills and stay up-to-date.

 ### Books
    *